Skip to main content

 | OPTIONAL | BOOLEAN | Virtual and Real Devices | iOS Only |

 Defines the custom time zone override for the application under test.
 You can use UTC, PST, EST, as well as place-based timezone names such as America/Los_Angeles.
-See the list of available time zone identifiers f or more details.
+See the list of available time zone identifiers for more details.
 The same behavior could be achieved by providing a custom value to the TZ environment variable via the appium:processArguments capability.

 note